How We Test: Our exclusive 5-point rating system explained

 How We Select Products for Our Roundups

-We must include products we have not had personal experience with from time to time, as it’s impossible to test every device.
+We must include products we have not had personal experience with occasionally, as it’s impossible to test every device.
 These frequently appear in our product roundups.
-When these products are included, we rely on reviews posted to retailer websites on Amazon and other sites.
-In some cases, we may write a review based on our knowledge of a similar model.
-For example, Ecowitt stations for the most part aren’t sold in the US.
-However, since Ambient Weather and Ecowitt use the same hardware, we can write a review with a high degree of accuracy even though the product isn’t actually in our hands.
+When these products are included, we rely on reviews on retailer websites such as Amazon.
+Sometimes, we may write a review based on our knowledge of a similar model.
+For example, Ecowitt stations, for the most part, aren’t sold in the US.
+However, since Ambient Weather and Ecowitt use the same hardware, we can write a review with a high degree of accuracy even though the product isn’t in our hands.

-Most sites mark actual customers with a “verified purchase,” which are the reviews we use to judge for selection in a product roundup.
-Non-verified reviews are not used in our product selections.
+Most sites mark actual customers with a “verified purchase,” which is the review we use to judge products for selection in a product roundup.
+We do not use non-verified reviews in our product selections.

 How We Test

-Our new rating formula reflects how we test and the importance we place on accuracy and reliability.
+Our new rating formula reflects how we test and the importance of accuracy and reliability.

 Weather station testing is far from an exact science.
 However, we do follow a standard method.

-The typical test lasts about 2-4 weeks, depending on the variability of the weather during the testing period.
+The typical test lasts about 2-4 weeks, depending on the weather variability during the testing period.
 Select stations remain installed past the initial review period, allowing us to provide long-term reviews of these stations.
 For example, our Davis Vantage Vue has been continuously operating since our initial test in September 2016!

-We analyze how we test to ensure that we are thorough and fair in our evaluations, ultimately benefiting the consumer.
+We analyze how we test to ensure that our evaluations are thorough and fair, ultimately benefiting the consumer.

-We do not retest updates of a product that we deem to similar to the previous version.
-For example, our WS-2902 review is based on the “A” model, but in each successive revision, the operation of the station generally did not change.
-More about this is detailed in our manufacturer policy, along with the reasons why we’ve made this change.
+We do not retest updates of a product that we deem similar to the previous version.
+For example, our WS-2902 review is based on the “A” model, but the station’s operation generally did not change in each successive revision.
+Our manufacturer policy details this and the reasons why we’ve made this change.

 Our New Rating Formula

-In the past, we have rated devices subjectively.
+In the past, we rated devices subjectively.
 However, we wanted to standardize our ratings to make them more objective.
-The result is a brand new rating formula, which took effect across our network on June 1, 2022.
-As a result, it’s become considerably harder to get a “five-star rating,” which should be only reserved for the truly top-tier devices in every category.
+The result is a new rating formula, which took effect across our network on June 1, 2022.
+As a result, it’s become considerably more challenging to get a “five-star rating,” which should be only reserved for the genuinely top-tier devices in every category.

 So how are our ratings determined?
 We weigh each part based on what we think is most important, with accuracy/performance and affordability making up half of the rating alone.
 Durability is another crucial factor in a highly rated device.
 Finally, we consider the feature set and ease of use before calculating the overall rating, which is the star rating you see.

-Since its creation, we’ve adjusting the weighting twice, first in 2023 to account for inflation (affordability became value), and then in December 2024 to give more weighting to feature set.
+Since its creation, we’ve adjusted the weighting twice: first in 2023 to account for inflation (affordability became value) and then in December 2024 to give more weight to the feature set.

 Here is the current weighting as of December 2024: